Our service now covers areas all across Canada

 Now that we have a better idea of how insulation works, let’s look at some energy-efficient options!

 Looking to improve your home's insulation?

 Fill out the form so that we can put you in contact with certified contractors from our network

 Cellulose is made using undistributed recycled newspapers as well as other types of recycled paper.
-If this paper is simply left in a landfill, it actually releases harmful greenhouses gases.
+If this paper is simply left in a landfill, it actually releases harmful greenhouse gases.
 Thus, using it for insulation is excellent in more than one way.
 There are three main forms of cellulose, and these are blown-in, sprayed and panel-shaped.
 As with most insulations, this material can be used in walls, floors, roofs or ceilings, and it is easily accessible across Canada.

 Cellulose is exceptionally affordable.
 However, it should be mentioned that it can be quite difficult to install.
 Moreover, since this material is sensitive to humidity, it will be necessary to install a vapour barrier and an air barrier.
 This material has an R-value (which determines its insulation performance level) of 3.6 per inch, which means that it is a good thermal insulation product.
 Once it has been treated, it is resistant to flames, mould as well as corrosion.
 It also has good soundproofing properties, so it’s perfect for apartment living!

 This natural insulation material is environmentally-friendly due to the fact that it is biodegradable, abundant, recycled and recyclable.
-There are no known health risks associated to cellulose, except during the installation process, so do be safe if taking the job on yourself.
+There are no known health risks associated with cellulose, except during the installation process, so do be safe if taking the job on yourself.